Back to Blog

 Prepare Your Child in Advance:

-I also find for that for picky eaters it helps to prepare them in advance for what will be in their lunch to avoid any sensory surprises – “Today I have packed your bread slices and a cheese string in your lunch.”
-This reduces anxiety about what they will find when opening their lunchbox.
+• I also find for that for picky eaters it helps to prepare them in advance for what will be in their lunch to avoid any sensory surprises – “Today I have packed your bread slices and a cheese string in your lunch.”
+This can reduce anxiety about what they will find when opening their lunchbox.

 Most of your child’s school lunch should be foods that your child likes and can eat successfully, but you can include one learning food in the lunchbox.
-Try cutting foods into fun shapes with a cookie cutter and using small colourful containers to make the food more fun!
+Try cutting foods into fun shapes with a cookie cutter and using small colourful containers to make the food more fun and enticing!

 Whenever possible, engage your child in packing their lunch so they feel involved, in control, and prepared for lunch in the school environment.